marijnh/Eloquent-JavaScript/11_async.md

 single promise, and even if you add them after the promise has already _resolved_ (finished), they will be called.

-But that's not all `then` does.
+But that's not all the `then` method does.
 It returns another promise, which resolves to the value that the handler returns or, if the handler returns a promise, waits for that one and then resolves to its result.

 It is useful to think of promises as a device to move values into an asynchronous reality.
 A normal value is simply there.
 A promised value